UK fund managers face biggest hit from EU bonus cap

 A European parliament panel has called for tighter control of fund manager pay though lawmakers are split over how far reaching a cap on bonuses should be.

-Experts say any cap on performance related pay will have a bigger impact on the industry in Britain where firms like Schroders (SDR.L) or Henderson (HGGH.L), say they use variable pay for money managers, often relying on bonuses rising and falling with the fortunes of the firm.
+Experts say any cap on performance related pay will have a bigger impact on the industry in Britain where firms like Schroders or Henderson, say they use variable pay for money managers, often relying on bonuses rising and falling with the fortunes of the firm.

 Henderson's variable staff costs published with 2012 earnings, for example, rose from 77.4 million pounds in 2010, peaked at 103.3 million pounds in 2011, but dropped to 77.6 million pounds in 2012.
 This, the company said, reflected variance in fund performance fees and the shifting fortunes of the overall business.